top of page

 Geothermal

-Compared to more familiar wind and solar renewable energy sources, geothermal has advantages of 1) being non-intermittent, and 2) needing a smaller development footprint.
-Challenges include high up-front capital costs (primarily drilling), and local variation of resource intensity.
+As a renewable energy source, geothermal lags more familiar wind and solar energy sources in terms of installed capacity.
+However, geothermal has advantages of 1) being non-intermittent, and 2) needing a smaller surface footprint per unit of power generation.
+Challenges include high up-front capital costs (primarily drilling), and local variation of resource intensity*.

-Currently, geothermal energy is a niche application, accounting for <1% (~3.8 GW) of US electric generating capacity.
-However, technology is improving, including adoption of O&G drilling/completions technology for 'new paradigm geothermal' applications such as heat loops and induced fracturing of hot dry rock.
+Currently, geothermal energy is a niche application, accounting for <0.5% (~3.9 GW) of US electric generating capacity.
+However, technology is improving, including adoption of oil & gas drilling/completions technology for Enhanced Geothermal Systems (EGS) applications ... such as induced fracturing of hot dry rock, and heat loops.
 By 2050, geothermal could produce 5+% of US electricity, and capture significant market share for direct/district heating.
-Renewable Portfolio Standards enacted by many states and countries provide an additional catalyst for geothermal investment.

-Geothermal offers potential to reduce energy poverty in many developing countries worldwide, where geothermal gradients are high.
+Renewable Portfolio Standards at federal and state levels provide a catalyst for geothermal investment in domestic and international markets.
+Geothermal also offers potential to reduce energy poverty in many developing countries worldwide, where geothermal gradients are high.

-Significant parallels exist between project maturation workflows for O&G and geothermal energy.
+Significant parallels exist between project maturation workflows for oil & gas and geothermal energy.
 These involve analog studies and competitive intelligence at early stages, data collection and integration at intermediate stages, and reservoir simulation at late stages leading into project sanction.

-It may not be practical for firms to maintain all of these capabilities full-time.
+It may not be practical for firms to maintain all technical capabilities full-time.

 APEX Subsurface Consulting can help!

-The founder is well-connected in professional organizations such as Geothermal Rising and the Society of Petroleum Engineers … with a network that includes top-notch specialist talent in geoscience, reservoir engineering, drilling, production technology and more.
+The founder is well-connected in professional organizations such as Geothermal Rising and the Society of Petroleum Engineers … with a network that includes top-notch specialist talent in geoscience and related disciplines.

 Unfamiliar with geothermal?
 Download a summary presentation!